Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-In fact, many authors proved the existence of solutions exhibiting unstable behaviour in various contexts; see for instance refs.~\citenum{CKSTT} and \citenum{HGP}.
-On contrast, the existence of recurrent solutions -- that is solutions which are either periodic or quasi-periodic or almost-periodic in time -- has been also widely studied starting from the pioneering results from the early nineties~\cite{K,K2,K3,W,CW,B1,P,kupo}, which laid down the foundations and have been thereafter fruitfully extended to a number of cases, either in higher dimension settings~\cite{B2,GY,EK,GXY} or for unbounded nonlinearities~\cite{IPT,BBM,BBHM} , only to mention a few.
-All the literature mentioned above concerns only the first two kinds of recurrent solutions, the case of almost-periodic solutions being much harder to deal with.
-It is important to note that, in the infinite-dimensional context, both periodic and quasi-periodic solutions are not expected to be ``typical'' w.r.t.~any reasonable measure.
-Indeed, if one considers integrable Hamiltonian PDEs, such as the cubic NLS on the circle, most solutions are almost-periodic, and it is reasonable to surmise that, for close-to-integrable PDEs, a generic perturbation preserves such a property, if any.
-The search of almost-periodic solutions is a difficult task due to the presence of extremely ``bad'' small divisors, and this is the reason why the literature on this topic is relatively scarce, {if compared with the periodic and quasi-periodic counterparts,} and, in fact, it reduces to a handful of papers: {an almost exhaustive list is given by} the refs.~\citenum{Bou96a,Bou96b,Po,yuan,BMP3,BMP1,congyuan,MP,CMP,BMP2,CGP,CGP2} and \citenum{cong}.
-Moreover, in all such papers, infinitely many external parameters are needed, and one is usually only able to prove the existence of ``few'' almost-periodic solutions, with either very high regularity or very special form. {We may also cite ref.~\citenum{mofra}, where no parameter modulation is needed due to the special structure of the equation considered therein.} {Regarding almost-periodic solutions still in the infinite-dimensional context but not directly related to PDEs,} we mention refs.~\citenum{frospewa,Po90,CP} and \citenum{CGP2}, where ODEs on a lattice are studied.
+The search of almost-periodic solutions is a difficult task due to the presence of extremely ``bad'' small divisors, and this is the reason why the literature on this topic is relatively scarce, if compared with the periodic and quasi-periodic counterparts, and, in fact, it reduces to a handful of papers: an almost exhaustive list is given by \cite{Bou96a,Bou96b,Po,yuan,BMP3,BMP1,congyuan,MP,CMP,BMP2,CGP,CGP2,cong}.
+Moreover, in all such papers, infinitely many external parameters are needed, and one is usually only able to prove the existence of few almost-periodic solutions, with either very high regularity or very special form.
+A remarkable exception is \cite{BGR}, where the authors prove the existence of almost-periodic solutions for the NLS equation on the circle with no external parameters.
+A key feature of the strategy of \cite{BGR} is to construct solutions which are approximately supported on a set of Fourier modes which, although infinite, is sparse in $\ZZZ$; a similar strategy is used in \cite{BMP2} to obtain low regularity almost-periodic solutions for the NLS equation with external parameters.
+These solutions are dense on infinite-dimensional but not maximal tori and hence they are not typical, and in fact cover a zero measure set.
+We may also cite \cite{mofra}, where no parameter modulation is needed due to the special structure of the equation considered therein.
+Regarding almost-periodic solutions still in the infinite-dimensional context but not directly related to PDEs, we mention \cite{frospewa,Po90,CP,CGP2}, where ODEs on a lattice are studied.